sul-dlss/pre-assembly/lib/pre_assembly/project/README.txt

-Any files included in this directory will be included automatically in the "DigitalObject" class automatically, which is useful if you need to specific project specific methods for generating content metadata (e.g. for SMPL) or in generating descriptive metadata (e.g. for Revs).
+Any files included in this directory will be included automatically in the "DigitalObject" class, which is useful if you need to define project specific methods for generating content metadata (e.g. for SMPL) or in generating descriptive metadata (e.g. for Revs).

 If you name your file "my_project_file.rb", be sure your module name reflects this using the ruby camelized standard, as below: